What Is Dollar Cost Averaging Bitcoin?

 Dollar-cost averaging is known for being a straightforward, lower-risk long-term investment strategy.
 However, it’s not the right investment strategy for every investor.
 Depending on your investment goals, there are some facets of dollar-cost averaging worth considering before investing:

 • Capital Inefficiency.
 Properly deployed capital is expected to increase in value over time.
 For this reason money today is always better than money tomorrow.
-However, dollar-cost averaging delays the time to capital deployment, negating the value of having money which could have been invested earlier.
+However, dollar-cost averaging delays capital deployment, negating the value of having money which could have been invested earlier.

 • Higher Fees.
 When dollar-cost averaging, the investment made in each period is much lower than a lump-sum investment.
 As such, fees might be higher when buying in smaller amounts.
 If an investor is investing with a financial institution that charges higher relative fees for smaller amounts, or is generally weary of paying fees, there may be more efficient investment strategies for them.